 “Don’t be nervous.
 You truly don’t need any accounting knowledge or background to come into UND program.
 You learn a lot of the basics in the first two courses, so it’s very important that you really grasp and understand what you learn in those two.
 Those prepare you with the fundamentals like balance sheets, income statements, and things like that, which are the base for everything else you’ll learn in the program.
 Additionally, you don’t have to be a math whiz to be good at accounting.
 I’m decent at math, but I was nervous at first because it had been so long since I’d taken a math class, and I associated accounting with heavy math, but most of this is basic math, not calculus or something like that.”

-To continue reading about Gina’s story, including what attracted her to the UND’s online MAcc program, click here.
+Continue reading Gina’s story, including what attracted her to the UND’s online MAcc program.

 Dexter Kendall, Online Master of Accountancy Alumnus

 A Navy veteran in Washington state who worked as an electrical engineer for 7 years after leaving the military, Dexter decided being an engineer wasn’t the career he wanted.

 “I became interested in accounting because it has become very data driven.
 I love working with and manipulating data, and I’ve also always been interested in finance.
 I figured that the modern accountant would have to have a combination of data analytics skills, as well as the traditional accounting skills.
 So, that’s what really interested me.”